KnownSubset/CSE559-FaceDetector/readme.markdown

 Another nice part of the integral image is that it is not neccessary to calculate the image pyramid to find "larger faces" than at 24x24 pixels.
 Due to the fact that integral image is already calculated it is just as effecient to upsize the features, since it will still only require four operations to calculate the response of subsquare to a feature.
 As an aside, I did not upsize the features, and I am sure if I had more time to implement the functionality it would lead to a performance boost the integral images of the image pyramid would not have to be calculated.

 ## Results
-There are two functions that will
+There are two functions that will run to train the classifiers, report on the accuracy of the classifiers, and run the classifiers against an image.

+[face_detector.m](https://github.com/KnownSubset/CSE559-FaceDetector/blob/master/face_detector.m) will run without using integral images.
+[face_detector_II.m](https://github.com/KnownSubset/CSE559-FaceDetector/blob/master/face_detector_II.m) will run using integral images.

+Both of matlab functions use a mix of other functions contained within the same repository, some of which I am surprised work all together.

  ![lotr 441x500](https://github.com/KnownSubset/CSE559-facedetector/raw/master/images/lotr_cast1_cascade_441_500.jpg "lotr 441x500")
  ![lotr 441x500](https://github.com/KnownSubset/CSE559-facedetector/raw/master/images/lotr_cast1_noncascade_441_500.jpg "lotr 441x500")